|Packages Available||Fee (RM)|

 Q10: Is tax clearance required from IRB for a non-Malaysia citizen employee who is assigned to an overseas subsidiary within the group?

 A10: It is the employer’s obligation to notify the IRB of the termination of employment of an employee who is leaving Malaysia for more than three months.
-The notification is via filing of Form CP21 at least one month before the expected date of departure or date of cessation (whichever is earlier) of the employee from Malaysia.
+The notification is via filing of Form CP21 at least 30 days before the expected date of departure or date of cessation (whichever is earlier) of the employee from Malaysia.
 A schedule of entries and departures from Malaysia and his/her original passport have to be submitted to the IRB for verification of his/her residence status together with the Form CP21.

 In practice, upon receipt of the Form CP21, the IRB would issue a tax return to the employee to enable him/her to file his/her latest tax return before he/she leaves Malaysia.
 Upon submission of his/her latest year’s tax return, the IRB would issue a tax clearance letter to inform the employee of any outstanding taxes to be paid and have on records his date of departure.
 The employer is also required to withhold any money in its possession owing to an employee who has ceased employment or is about to cease employment until the earlier of 90 days after the IRB has received the Form CP21 or upon receipt of the tax clearance letter from the IRB.